2009 - Ph.D. University of Colorado. Physical Chemistry

 - Understanding the reactivity of ions in the gas phase

-My ongoing collaboration with Dr. Al Viggiano and the Air Force Research Lab at Hanscom Air Force Base focuses on studying kinetics and thermochemistry of gas phase ion-neutral reactions.
+My collaboration with Dr. Al Viggiano and the Air Force Research Lab focuses on studying kinetics and thermochemistry of gas phase ion-neutral reactions.
 General reactivity studies can identify reaction mechanisms and products of novel species.
 Thermochemical information, such as electron affinities, proton affinities, and gas phase acidities, can also be determined.
 The atmospheric implications of these processes can be determined by using these equations in larger atmospheric models.

-- Identification and quantification of biogenic volatile organic compounds
+- Identification and quantification of organic compounds in archeological samples

 Selected Recent Publications